 When you contact your medical defence organisation, they will often ask you to start putting down in writing your version of events.
 Many doctors have said they find getting the issue out of their head and onto the page a good way to feel as if they are doing something to get the process of resolving the complaint underway.

 It can also be helpful to think about other practical steps you might need to take in your practice.
 For example, consider whether you need to make changes to your practice to minimise the risk of mistakes during times of stress or distraction.
-Could you put in place a plan that would allow you to reduce your workload or take leave if you needed to deal with other issues?
+Could you put in place a plan that would allow you to reduce your workload or take leave if you need to deal with other issues?

 Recognising strategies that work for you